inugami-dev64/mublog/README.md

 Note that the `{content}` identifier can mean different thing for `BlogTemplateHTML` and `ListTemplateHTML`.
 For blog templates `{content}` represents the location where generated blog contents should be, but for list templates this means the location where list elements will be put.

-Once configuration steps are completed and templates are written, generate data using:
+Once configuration steps are completed and templates are written run the daemon using:
 ```
-# mugenblog
+# mublogd
 ```